GenIE: Generative Information Extraction: Discussion

-\xhdr{Real world implications} Generative models have been shown to be very effective even in massive multilingual settings--e.g.,~\citet{mgenre} proposed mGENRE a multilingual version of GENRE trained and tested on more than 100 language.
+\xhdr{Real world implications} Generative models have been shown to be very effective even in massive multilingual settings---e.g.,~\citet{de2021multilingual} proposed mGENRE, a multilingual version of GENRE trained and tested on more than 100 language.
 Our GenIE formulation would not need substantial modifications to adapt to such setting.
-The only obstacle would be to take care of a many-to-one mapping between entity and relation names in multiple languages and their respective identifier in the KB (already shown to work by~\citealt{mgenre}).
 Having a single model that works in hundreds of languages would be extremely useful and a very promising direction for future work.

-Although out of the scope of this work, autoregressive models might need a non-negligible computation footprint as they are not optimised for speed.
-However, they can be made highly parallelized. \citet{de-cao-etal-2021-highly} proposed to simplify the GENRE decoder architecture as well as to make an independent assumption for predicting entities in the context of end-to-end entity linking (i.e., mention detection and entity disambiguation).
-Such formulation gave a 70 times speed up in computation while actually achieving higher performances.
-This formulation could be easily translated to GenIE which could also lead to a great impact.
+While autoregressive models have a non-negligible computation footprint, \citet{de-cao-etal-2021-highly} show that autoregressive EL can be sped up 70x with no cost on performance.
+The fact that this solution can be adapted to GenIE makes the practical impact of our method even greater.